eme64/blog/_posts/2026-03-20-Simple-Vectorized-Algorithms.md

 - Reference Implementation: the simplest implementation, just a simple loop.
 That gives us a ground truth to test other implementations, as well as a performance baseline.
 We should also check if this simple implementation already is auto vectorized - it may already give us really good performance.
 - Core library method: see if we can find one with a vectorized intrinsic.
 - Vector API: only now do we invest the additional time it takes to rewrite the algorithm using the Vector API.
-In these very simple cases, we will probably not get any speedup, because the reference implenetation is already auto vectorized, or the vectorized intrinsic is at least as performant.
+In these very simple cases, we will probably not get any speedup, because the reference implementation is already auto vectorized, or the vectorized intrinsic is at least as performant.

 Note: all of the benchmarks are [integrated in the OpenJDK github repository](https://github.com/openjdk/jdk/pull/28639).
 Below, I will slightly simplify some of the code so it is easier to read.

-It is also important to note: I present the some performance numbers for two different machines.
+It is also important to note: I present some performance numbers for two different machines.
 We can see that the results differ significantly, and may be different again on your machine.
+I ran all of these benchmarks on JDK26.

 **Algorithm 1: Fill**